apache/nuttx-apps/nshlib/README.txt

   * CONFIG_NSH_NOMAC
       Set if your ethernet hardware has no built-in MAC address.
       If set, a bogus MAC will be assigned.

-  * CONFIG_NSH_MAX_ROUNDTRIP
-     This is the maximum round trip for a response to a ICMP ECHO request.
-    It is in units of deciseconds.
-The default is 20 (2 seconds).

   If you use DHCPC, then some special configuration network options are required.
 These include: